RadicalRohit/RadicalRohit/README.md

 ### Bachelor in Computer Science B.Sc.(CS)
-From Vivekananda College, MH, India.| Year 2013
+From Vivekananda College, MH, India | 2010 - 2013

 ## Creative Side on the Internet